sodadata/docs/soda/quick-start-sodacl.md

 To eliminate the frustration of the silently evolving dataset schema, use schema checks with alert configurations to notify you when column changes occur.

-If you have set up a Soda Cloud account, you can use a catch-all schema check that results in a warning whenever a Soda scan reveals that a column has been added, removed, moved within the context of an index, or changed data type relative to the results of the previous scan.
+If you have set up a Soda Cloud account, you can use a catch-all schema check, also known as a schema evolution check, that results in a warning whenever a Soda scan reveals that a column has been added, removed, moved within the context of an index, or changed data type relative to the results of the previous scan.
 {% include code-header.html %}
 ```yaml
 # Check for any schema changes to dataset